Nowadays, choosing the right type of customer service plays a crucial role in the lives of every company.

-Taking all of that into account, every business should include some sort of self-serve customer service solution as surely there will be some introvert and industry-experts using your product or service.
+Taking all of that into account, every business should include some sort of self-serve customer service solution as surely there will be some introverts and industry experts using your product or service.

-What’s best about this types of customer service is the fact that ones it’s published you can forget about the thing.
+What’s best about this type of customer service is the fact that once it’s published you can forget about the thing.
 Of course, there might be a need for updating such a resource, but unless you make changes to your offer, it will do the work on its own.

 Live Chat Support

 Sometimes, customers have a need to get their issues quickly resolved.
-In such a case, the best option would be to contact an expert who’d provide a comprehensive solution and guide them on what to do.
+In such a case, the best type of customer service for them would be to contact an expert who’d provide a comprehensive solution and guide them on what to do.